Exchanging Sex for Affection is a Dangerous Trade

 How you enter into a relationship determines everything

-Do you think you get into a relationship because you are in love or is that just what you want yourself to believe?
-On occasion, we get into relationships because we are afraid of being lonely or for fear that no one will ever love us again.
+Do you think you get into a relationship because you’re in love?
+On occasion, we get into relationships because we’re afraid of being lonely or for fear that no one will ever love us again.

 The problem is that we never question what was the initial factor that caused all of the misfortunes that later took place.